 Print Content of Multiple Files

-cat command accepts multiple parameters as file name to print all contents of provided files.
+cat command accepts multiple parameters like the file name to print all contents of provided files.
+In this example, we will print file contents named

 $ cat myshell.sh myscan

 An empty file will be created when cat output is directed to the file name like below.
-After redirect control character should be send to close file.
+After redirect control character should be sent to close the file.

 $ cat > new_file